-In 2011 the Company amended and extended the term of its employment agreement with Richard P. Eno, Chief Executive Officer of the Company.
-The agreement has a term ending on March 17, 2013, and will automatically renew from year to year thereafter unless either party gives written notice of non-renewal.
+The Company has an employment agreement with Richard P. Eno, Chief Executive Officer of the Company, expiring on March 17, 2013.
+The agreement will automatically renew from year to year thereafter unless either party gives written notice of non-renewal.
 Under the agreement Mr. Eno receives an initial base salary of \$300,000 per year.
 The agreement provides that Mr. Eno is eligible to receive a performance bonus of up to 150% of his base salary, depending on the Compensation Committee's assessment of achievement of individual and Company goals, with a target of 70% of base salary if performance goals are met.
 If during the term of the employment agreement Mr. Eno's employment is terminated without cause or he terminates his employment for good reason (as defined in the agreement), Mr. Eno will be entitled to severance of 12 months base salary and payment of COBRA premiums and an amount equal to the average of the bonuses for the previous two calendar years, provided that he signs and does not revoke a general release.
 The agreement also provides that if Mr. Eno's employment is terminated after a change of control of the Company, then in addition to the severance benefit, the vesting of all unvested equity will be accelerated.
 If any portion of the severance payments, benefits and vesting constitutes an "excess parachute payment" within the meaning of Section 280G of the Internal Revenue Code, the Company will make an additional gross-up payment of up to \$500,000 that, after reduction for all taxes with respect to such gross-up payment, equals the excise tax with respect to the excess parachute payments.